-You can use anything to make a Valentine vignette.
-I went through my kitchen drawers and my Valentine box.
+You can use anything to make a Valentine’s Day vignette.
+I went through my kitchen drawers and my Valentine’s Day box.
 At this point, I didn’t have a firm plan in mind.
-Call it Valentine~storming.
+Call it Valentine-storming.

-The only thing I was certain of was where I wanted to place a Valentine vignette: our kitchen island console table and our living room coffee table.
+The only thing I was certain of was where I wanted to use my Valentine’s Day vignettes: our kitchen island console table and our living room coffee table.

 TIP: Gather more things than you think you will need.
 You’ll be surprised what you come up with.

 - My lovely Le Creuset heart-shape casserole dish – a gift years ago from a cooking class

 - red heart-shaped ramekins; (if pink is more your color, try these pink ramekins)

 - a small Valentine’s plate

 From my Valentine’s box (which was a bit of a mess) . . .

 - a heart design gift bag